csitron/MATLAB-Programs-for-Flow-Cytometry/README.txt

 An example of this type of analysis can be found in flow_analysis_Gate.m.

 Acknowledgments:
 We acknowledge Prof. Onn Brandman (Stanford University) for writing the original version of the readFlowDataBatch function, Laszlo Balkay for the fca_readfcs function, and Robert Henson for the dscatter function.
+This work was supported by the joint efforts of The Michael J. Fox Foundation for Parkinson’s Research (MJFF) and the Aligning Science Across Parkinson’s (ASAP) initiative.
+MJFF administers the grants ASAP-000282 and ASAP- 024268 on behalf of ASAP and itself.